 A Simple Summer Solstice Ritual

 I believe that “reclaiming your power” is the theme of this celebration.
-What parts of you are you suppressing or forgetting because you are afraid of what others will say of think?
+What parts of you are you suppressing or forgetting because you are afraid of what others will say or think?
 This is a time of shedding and getting back to what is truly yours!
 This is a simple ceremony – all you need is paper, a fire (a cauldron fire will do), and a Bay Leaf.

 The Fire represents change and transformation and it is also what connects you to the power of the Sun (the central theme of this Sabbat).
-The paper represents personal transformation. and shedding As it burns so do your obstacles, your self-doubts and all of the things that stand in the way of you revealing your own truth.
+The paper represents personal transformation and shedding As it burns so do your obstacles, your self-doubts and all of the things that stand in the way of you revealing your own truth.
 Finally Bay is a fantastic herb, ruled by both Fire and Sun, it brings the self-confidence and ever dare I say the “authority” to be what you want to be regardless of what others say.

 A Cauldron fire can be created with Epsom salts and alcohol.
 This is preferably done in a actual fire though.
 Write down the the changes you want to make in the parchment.
 What do you want to get rid of? boil it down to 3 words and write them down in your parchment.
 Now think of what you want to become?
 Who or what are you trying to embrace that represents your true self?
 Write that on the Bay Leaf.
 Look to the fire for inspiration.
 Fire is transformative – it has the power not only to burn away that which you don’t want or need, but through that process to reveal the true nature of what lies beneath.